onpreya-kswk/Olist-ecommerce-insights/README.md

 ## Setting up the database (Step 0 in ingestion.sql)

-The table schema is created with SQL alone — [ingestion.sql](./ingestion.sql) types every column explicitly (text, bigint, double precision, timestamp) for all 8 raw Olist tables.
+The table schema is created with SQL alone every column explicitly (text, bigint, double precision, timestamp) for all 8 raw Olist tables.
 Loading the actual CSV data into those tables is a manual step done through DBeaver, not part of the script.

 A few things worth noting about this step: